DIRECTOR & ACADEMIC ADVISOR

 In her spare time, Dr. Murray thinks a lot about revenge tragedy.
 She did her doctoral work at the University of Chicago, focusing on Early Modern English drama.
 Her dissertation, “Dead Reckoning: Knowing and Telling in Early Modern Revenge Tragedy and History Plays,” investigates strategies of epistemology and narrative in plays by Kyd, Marlowe, and Shakespeare.
 Her recent work has extended this research into thinking about the specialized technical languages of the Early Modern period and how they turn up in literature, with conference presentations on feminine performances of sprezzatura and the language of legal motive in Shakespeare’s poetry.

-Dr. Murray teaches the BXA Freshman Research Seminar (62-190) for incoming BXA freshmen, focusing on modes of representation across modes, adaptation of media, and remix culture.
+Dr. Murray teaches the BXA Seminar I: Building the Wunderkammer (52-190) for incoming BXA freshmen, focusing on modes of representation across modes, adaptation of media, and remix culture.
 This involves a lot of theory, literature, and YouTube videos.
-She also teaches the BXA Capstone Seminar (62-401) which guides BXA seniors through how to organize their research for their senior projects.
+She also teaches the BXA Capstone Seminars (52-401 and 52-402) which guides BXA seniors through how to organize their research for their senior projects.
 This involves more theory, lots of documentation tools, and a tiny bit of YouTube videos.